-Here are my top 8 tips for ensuring everyone is getting enough sleep this year after you transition from summer to school.
+Here are our top 8 tips for ensuring everyone is getting enough sleep this year.

 When you consistently communicate the importance of anything with your children, they develop a better understanding of why changes need to happen.
 Instead of just telling your child that they need to go to bed, try explaining why they need to go to bed.
 Ask them the questions—“How do you feel when you’ve had a good night of sleep?” and “How do you feel when you haven’t had a good night of sleep?”